 Mammal Teeth & Fossils

-An incredibly preserved, LARGE Woolly Mammoth (Mammuthus primigenius), an early elephant, molar found in the Dogger Bank, North Sea.
+A LARGE Woolly Mammoth (Mammuthus primigenius), an early elephant, lower jaw with tooth.
+Found in the Indigirka River Basin, Siberia.
 Mammoths were present in this area during the Late Pleistocene Ice Age.
-Great natural color!
-A large molar with a nicely articulated chewing surface.
-A massive and complete tooth.
-Completely fossilized and properly sealed.
-Weighs 8.75 lbs.
-No restoration.
+Excellent natural color!
+This molar has a nicely articulated chewing surface.
+Completely fossilized.
+Weighs 9+ lbs.
+No repair or restoration.
 Authenticity guaranteed.
-An excellent collectors specimen and a very attractive display piece.
-An incredible tooth.
-As shown, this tooth comes with a custom steel stand.
-Note: international shipping cost will be calculated.
-Please request quote.
+An excellent collectors specimen and an excellent display piece.
+Note: an international supplemental shipping cost will be calculated.

 A rare, LARGE, Top Quality Columian Mammoth tooth (Mammuthus columbi), an early elephant molar found in Patricio Co., Texas.
 Mammoths were present in this area during the Late Pleistocene Ice Age.
 Fantastic natural color!
 An excellent molar with a nicely articulated chewing surface.
 The molar chewing surface is 8" in length.
 A complete root.
 Completely fossilized.
 Weighs 10.2 lbs. with stand.
 No repair or restoration.
 Authenticity guaranteed.
 An excellent collectors specimen and a very attractive display piece.
 An incredibly articulated tooth mounted on a custom steel stand.
 Note: international shipping cost will be calculated.
 Please request quote.